LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 ### Recon

 The first thing we need to know is what TPM chip is installed, which bus it is using and which other components might be connected to that bus, if we can't or don't want to connect to the TPM directly.
-I started by disassembling the whole notebook ([the official](https://data2.manualslib.com/pdf4/91/9048/904783-dell/latitude_e5450.pdf?867f5d1c34658fb0b6639866c645e1cf) guide was a real help]), reading the marks on the mainboard and do some googling.
+I started by disassembling the whole notebook ([the official](https://data2.manualslib.com/pdf4/91/9048/904783-dell/latitude_e5450.pdf?867f5d1c34658fb0b6639866c645e1cf) guide was a real help), reading the marks on the mainboard and do some googling.
 This eventually led me here:

 <img src="/images/2021-11-26/mainboard.png">

 Googling ```ZAM70``` gave me these technical details: [https://www.hisahtech.com/wp-content/uploads/2020/05/ZAM70-LA-A901P-r03-Dell-Latitude-E5450.pdf](https://www.hisahtech.com/wp-content/uploads/2020/05/ZAM70-LA-A901P-r03-Dell-Latitude-E5450.pdf)

-So on the first page we can see that we have an Atmel AT97SC3205 TPM chip running on the SPI bus, which is also connected to two flash chips W25Q64CVSSIQ & W25Q32BVSSIQ:
+So on the first page we can see that we have an Atmel AT97SC3205 TPM chip running on the SPI bus, to which two flash chips W25Q64CVSSIQ & W25Q32BVSSIQ are also connected:

 <img src="/images/2021-11-26/diagramm.png">

-On the site with the TPM in detail, we can see which pins are connected to which lines and that it is running on 3.3V, which should become a crucial part later on.
+On the site with the TPM in detail, we can see which pins are connected to which lines and that it is running on 3.3V, which should become a crucial detail later on.

 <img src="/images/2021-11-26/TPM Diagramm.png">